 - Passive: Responsibility was recognized as one of my strengths.

 - Active: I am responsible.

-“All departmental sales goals were exceeded during my tenure there.”
+“All departmental sales goals were exceeded during my tenure.”

 “My designs were awarded the top prize for three years in a row.”